-By checking the following boxes and signing below, applicant affirms that:

-[] I/We are not currently debarred by any federal, state, or local entity from applying for or receiving federal, state, or local grant funds.

-[] I/We have not been convicted of any crime involving theft, fraud, or embezzlement of federal, state, or local grant funds within the last three years.
-We will notify the BSCC should such debarment or conviction occur during the term of the Grant contract.

-[] I/We will hold subgrantees and subcontractors to these same requirements.
+[king the following boxes and signing below , applicant affirms that:] I/We are not currently debarred by any federal, state, or local entity from pplying for or receiving federal, state, or local grant funds.
+W] I/We have not been convicted of any crime involving theft, fraud, or mbezzlement of federal, state, or local grant funds within the last three years.
+We will notify the BSCC should such debarment or conviction occur during the term one Grant contract. [] I/We will hold subgrantees and subcontractors to these same requirements.